rxnlabs/wc-authorize.net-pro/readme.txt

 = 4.0.1 =

 * Added GDPR privacy support
+* Fixed false negative on SSL warning notice in admin
 * Added "minimum required" and "tested upto" headers for version check in WooCommerce 3.4

 = 4.0.0 =